The 5 Best RV Toilets – Quality, Comfort, Performance

 • It has a powerful flush

 I think these 2 are what makes the Aqua-Magic V a favorite toilet for most RV owners.
 Unless you really want a porcelain RV toilet, this one will serve you well.
-It is sturdy, easy to install but perhaps not as easy to clean as a porcelain toilet.
+It is sturdy and easy to install but perhaps not as easy to clean as a porcelain toilet.

-You can opt to go with the model with a standard height or the low profile one.
-The low profile model has a seat height of 14 inches while the standard one has a seat height of 18.5 inches.
-I really like the standard model since you don’t have bend your knees too much, but the low profile could be a better choice for shorter people and/or children.
+You can opt to go with the model with a standard height or the low-profile one.
+The low-profile model has a seat height of 14 inches, while the standard one has a seat height of 18.5 inches.
+I really like the standard model since you don’t have to bend your knees too much, but the low profile could be a better choice for shorter people and/or children.

 Installing the Aqua-Magic V is a cinch.
 Although you could hire a handyman/woman to install it for you, doing it yourself is so easy and will definitely save you some bucks.
-It comes with all the necessary installation hardware and small bottle of black tank chemical.
+It comes with all the necessary installation hardware and a small bottle of black tank chemicals.

-To add a little water in the bowl step on the pedal gently.
+To add a little water to the bowl, step on the pedal gently.
 This water creates a barrier between the bowl and the black tank, which is effective in preventing odors.

 The dimensions of the Thetford Aqua-Magic V RV toilet are: